-DISB helps instrument integrators avoid the hassle of developing an analogue electronics interface and offers detector array control, analogue to digital conversion (16 bit), fast SPI interface, on-board storage of calibration and also hardware and software triggering options.
+DISB helps instrument integrators avoid the hassle of developing an analog electronics interface and offers detector array control, analog to digital conversion (16 bit), fast SPI interface, on-board storage of calibration, and also hardware and software triggering options.

 SPI is the new orange in spectroscopy

 The Serial Peripheral Interface (SPI) is an interface bus commonly used to exchange data between two devices – a master and a slave, these devices being microcontrollers (master) and small peripherals such as a spectrometer (slave).